koendv/hyp2mat/README.md

 * To install from source see the file INSTALL for compilation instructions

 ## Tutorial

-How to [import a printed circuit board from a CAD system] ( http://openems.de/index.php/Tutorial:_Importing_with_hyp2mat ) in openEMS using HyperLynx format files.
+How to [simulate a printed circuit board in OpenEMS using HyperLynx files] ( http://openems.de/index.php/Tutorial:_Importing_with_hyp2mat )